seankarma007-sudo/ten-days-of-voice-agents-2025/challenges/Day 9 Task.md

 -----

 - Step 1: You only need the **primary goal** to complete Day 9; the **Advanced Goals** are for going the extra mile.
-- Step 2: **Successfully connect to Agentic Commerce Protocol Agent** in your browser, browse product catalog and place order.
+- Step 2: **Successfully connect to E-commerce Agent** in your browser, browse product catalog and place order.
 - Step 3: **Record a short video** of your session with the agent and show the order JSON file.
 - Step 4: **Post the video on LinkedIn** with a description of what you did for the task on Day 9.
 Also, mention that you are building voice agent using the fastest TTS API - Murf Falcon.
 Mention that you are part of the **“Murf AI Voice Agent Challenge”** and don't forget to tag the official Murf AI handle.
 Also, use hashtags **#MurfAIVoiceAgentsChallenge** and **#10DaysofAIVoiceAgents**